ErmolaevDenis/MeZO/README.md

 bash download_dataset.sh
 ```

-Then use the following command (in the `medium_models` folder) to generate the data we need:
+Then use the following command to generate the data we need:

 ```bash
 for K in 16 512; do